 Missed contract renewals can lead to delinquent spending on services that aren’t needed, or even on suppliers that aren’t delivering optimal performance.
 Automated software helps you to manage the renewals and close-out stage of the lifecycle through automated reminders about upcoming renewals.
 This gives stakeholders enough opportunity to review the real value being delivered by a contract and the option to look for alternative, more cost-effective options.

 By effectively managing each lifecycle stage, businesses unlock the potential to generate more revenue, reduce costs and build stronger relationships with suppliers.
 Businesses that use a best practice approach to contract lifecycle management are the ones that will be able to drive the most competitive advantage.

-Generally, any business with fragmented or incomplete contract data will benefit from Contract Lifecycle Management (CLM) Software.
-And the benefits of implementing this kind of software are not limited to one specific team within a business.
+Generally, any business with fragmented or incomplete contract data will benefit from a Contract Lifecycle Management (CLM) System And the benefits of implementing this kind of software are not limited to one specific team within a business.

 Wherever there are contracts, or an interest in the financial performance of contracts, there’s benefit to be had.
 Consider all of the following teams as potential beneficiaries:

 - Finance Teams